Find schools that offer these popular programs

 First-Line Supervisor of Office and Administrative Support Workers

 A person in this occupation provides leadership for customer service representatives, administrative assistants or other office workers.
 First-line supervisors oversee workflow, ensure deadlines are met, and monitor standards of quality and production.
 They may train new hires, implement company policies or procedures, and evaluate staff.
 Employers usually seek candidates with at least a high school diploma and relevant work experience.
-The BLS predicts that first-line supervisors will see 8% job growth from 2014-2024.
-This job paid a median salary of $52,630 in 2015, per the BLS.
+The BLS predicts that first-line supervisors will see a 3% job increase from 2016-2026.
+This job paid a median salary of $55,060 in 2017, per the BLS.

 General and Operations Manager